samestep/whisper-web/README.md

 entirety of Whisper packaged into WebAssembly), but that turned out to be too hard for me to do, so here we are.

+**UPDATE:** I found out that somebody else already did exactly what I was originally trying to do!
+You can find it here: https://whisper.ggerganov.com/

 ## Contributing

 See [`CONTRIBUTING.md`](CONTRIBUTING.md).